 What we are most excited about?

-Of the bikes on the list, we are the most excited to test the Norco Sight VLT CX, the Transition Regulator CX (and SX), and the Forbidden Bikes Druid LitE!
-I think all three of these are in the running for the Best Enduro E-Bikes of 2025!
+Of the bikes on the list, we are the most excited to test the Propain Sresh SL, and the Forbidden Druid LitE!
+Once we’ve tested these bikes we will crown the Best Enduro E-Bikes of 2025!

 Have questions or want to share your dream build?
 Drop a comment or hit us up on Instagram.
 Happy trails out there!